BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 ## Roles

 ### Role 1: Investment Agent
 **Investment Agents** are individuals, institutions, or funding mechanisms that commit capital to a bond in return for financial and non-financial returns on the capital.
 Investors tend to seek returns that are above the market average and are rewarded for their investments if a project funded by the bond is successful in achieving its targets.
-Investors must therefore analyse the financial risks associated with the bond, as well as the operational risks associated with the projects which are funded by the bond.
+Investors must therefore analyse the financial risks associated with the bond, as well as the operational risks associated with the project that is funded by the bond.
+In the the broader context, Investment Agents may choose to buy bond tokens for multiple projects composing a portfolio<a href="glossary.md#note10" id="note10ref"><sup>10</sup></a> of bonds.
+In this case, they would have their own private valuation of a given project, which they would employ to make buy and sell decisions and ultimately manage their portfolio’s risk to return ratio.

-An **InvestmentAgent** role is characterized by the ability to buy and redeem bond tokens<a href="glossary.md#note21" id="note21ref"><sup>21</sup></a> to compose a portfolio<a href="glossary.md#note10" id="note10ref"><sup>10</sup></a>  of bonds.
-The Investment Agent has a private valuation of a given project, which they employ to make buy and sell decisions and ultimately  manage their portfolio’s risk to return ratio.
+An **InvestmentAgent** role is characterized by the ability to buy and redeem bond tokens<a href="glossary.md#note21" id="note21ref"><sup>21</sup></a>.
+The Investment Agent is also capable of submitting disputes<a href="glossary.md#note5" id="note5ref"><sup>5</sup></a>.

 #### **InvestmentAgent** Mechanism Action Space:
 1. Bond-to-mint<a href="glossary.md#note11" id="note11ref"><sup>11</sup></a>